Tree Protection Bylaw Review

 Is there any consideration towards the fact that many people are replacing trees with other ornamental trees that are easier to manage.
 Also if the District wishes to promote keeping trees it would seem that making it easier for people to get rid of the results from windstorms easier.
 There is pressure ( every year) to ban burning which leaves the only alternative to rent a chipper or pay to have branches hauled to the Municipal yard.
 Of course the other option I’m reluctant to mention is to simply pile flammable material in your yard.

-Randy asked about 3 years ago
+Randy asked over 3 years ago

 Thank you for your comments.
 We will be developing a species list that will take into consideration recommended species for current climate conditions, suitability and placement criteria.
 We encourage you to provide your feedback through the upcoming survey in Phase 2.
 Please subscribe for project updates to stay informed.